gatsbyjs/gatsby/packages/gatsby-plugin-manifest/README.md

 ### APACHE: Error while trying to use the following icon from the Manifest

-If you are on an Apache webserver and utilizing the automatic solution, you may receive an error when attempting to access an icon listed in the Manifest as residing in the `/icons` folder.
+If you are on an Apache webserver and utilizing the automatic solution, you may receive an error when attempting to access an icon listed in the manifest as residing in the `/icons` folder.
 This is because Apache restricts access to all `/icons` folders by default.
-You can fix this by switching to the hybrid solution and changing the folder name from 'icons' to something like 'favicons'.
+You can fix this by switching to the hybrid solution and changing the folder name from `icons` to something like `favicons`.

 Example: